deep-learning-mit/staging/_posts/2023-11-07-SmartEmbeddingInitializations.md

 Our project will consist of two parts.
 The first will be to implement a GNN on this ____ graph.
 We will train two models, one with random initializations and a other with embeddings initialized as ...
 The second part of the project will focus on evaluating our model.

-- GNN Task accuracy
+#### Emmbedding Quality Analysis
+- Assess the qualitative differences in embeddings between random and intentional initializations.
+- Perform intrinsic evaluation by measuring how well the embeddings capture semantic similarity or relatedness.
+- Question to consider: Does embedding quality improve using intentional initializations, that could be used for downstream tasks via transfer learning?

+#### Node Clustering
-- Visualization of node embedding latent space
+- Visualization of node embedding latent space using t-SNE plots and heatmaps

-Questions to consider during the model comparisons include does the GNN perform better on the task?
-Do the optimized model embeddings maintain information injected from the non-random initializations?
+- Question to consider: Do the optimized model embeddings maintain information injected from the non-random initializations?

+#### Link Prediction Accuracy
+- Determine if embeddings initialized with additional node information improve the performance of link prediction tasks compared to randomly initialized embeddings

 ## Equations